zhaotingchen/meer21cm/README.md

 pip install -e .
 ```

-It uses [hiimtool](https://github.com/zhaotingchen/hiimtool) as dependency which needs to be installed separately as well.
+It uses [hiimtool](https://github.com/zhaotingchen/hiimtool) for some functionalities.

 If you are using it on ilifu and don't want to create your own environment for it, you can simply clone the repo and do: